hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 ### When not to use

 - As a full-blown code editor.
+- As an embedded terminal or terminal emulator.

 ### When to use a CodeBlock vs a Copy Snippet